Walmart manager kills 6 in Virginia in another mass slaying

 Associated Press

 The gunman was dead when officers arrived late Tuesday at the store in Chesapeake, Virginia’s second-largest city.
 Authorities said he apparently shot himself.
 Police were trying to determine a motive.
-One employee described watching “bodies drop” as the assailant fired, without saying a word.
+One employee described watching “bodies drop” as the assailant fired haphazardly, without saying a word.

 “He was just shooting all throughout the room.
 It didn’t matter who he hit.
 He didn’t say anything.
 He didn’t look at anybody in any specific type of way,” Briana Tyler, a Walmart employee, said Wednesday.